-Although the Project implementation will have no significant adverse impacts on the environment, mitigation measures have been established to address temporary and minor adverse impacts during the construction phase and Project operations.
-As described in the EA, the project's construction may result in the following disturbances:
+Although Project implementation will have no significant adverse impacts on the environment, mitigation measures have been established to address temporary and minor impacts during Project construction and operation.
+As described in the Evaluation Assessment, the construction activities may cause the following disturbances:

-- Local air basin is not expected to be significantly altered due to short-term nature of construction activities and the limited number of vehicles and construction equipment used. - Noise levels are likely to be elevated during construction activities; however, this impact is short term and will be concentrated in the work area especially due to the presence of workers in the area. - A temporary increase in soil erosion and dust emissions may be experienced due to construction. - Surface water resources could be temporarily impacted by storm water runoff during the construction phase.
+- Noise levels are likely to be elevated during construction activities; however, this impact is short term and will be concentrated in the work area. - A temporary increase in soil erosion and dust emissions may be experienced due to construction.

+- Surface water resources could be temporarily impacted by storm water runoff during the construction phase. - The local air basin is not expected to be significantly altered due to the short-term nature of the construction activities and the limited number of vehicles and construction equipment used.